 We have a dilemma now, don’t we?
 According to the psalmist, a person with a sinful heart – i.e. a sinner – will not be heard by God.
 So which is it?
 Does God hear the prayer of a sinner or not?

-I’ll leave the answer to our readers today – please add your opinion to Comments.
+I’ll leave the answer to our readers today – please click through to today’s post and add your opinion to the Comments field.

 I have two quotes today, one Bible and one Not.
 Do you know which one is which?

 Let me ask you Christian, and be honest with yourself, do you still know how to blush?
-Or have you become so calloused by the world we live in that you’ve forgotten how to blush?
-Blessed are those who hunger and thirst after righteousness, for they shall be filled, and will never forget how to blush.
+Or have you become so calloused by the world we live in that you’ve forgotten how?